Minute With: Paul Giamatti on films about JFK assassination and slave trading

-LOS ANGELES (Reuters) - It’s been almost a decade since actor Paul Giamatti introduced himself to the world as the hapless and neurotic but lovable wine aficionado Miles in “Sideways.”
+LOS ANGELES, Oct 2 (Reuters) - It’s been almost a decade since actor Paul Giamatti introduced himself to the world as the hapless and neurotic but lovable wine aficionado Miles in “Sideways.”

 Since then, he’s played a U.S. president (John Adams) and a Federal Reserve chairman (Ben Bernanke) and this fall he has two more roles based on real-life characters to add to the list.